SJSU Safe Ride Program

 • Hazardous materials.

-• Bagged groceries are permitted in the vehicle.
+• Bagged groceries, packages and shopping bags are permitted in the vehicle.

 • Passengers will remove all trash when exiting the vehicle and should make sure they have all personal property with them upon exiting.